VRL example reference

 "timestamp": "2021-03-01T12:00:19Z"

-in the Elastic Load Balancer Access format.Parse AWS ALB log
+value in the Elastic Load Balancer Access format.Parse AWS ALB log

 parse_aws_alb_log!(